sibvisions/reactUI/README.md

 After you logged in or if you have a valid username, password combination you will be redirected to home:

 ![connected-home](https://github.com/sibvisions/reactUI/blob/master/src/readme-imgs/connected.png)

+# Bundling
+There are two options to use bundling with webpack.

+1. Production Bundle
+run `npm run bundle` to create a production bundle.
+URL configuration is then required in your app where reactUI is used as lib.
+Does not accept config.json!
+2. Development Bundle
+run `npm run devbundle` to create a development bundle.
+URL configuration is possible but config.json is also allowed.

 # Documentation